Jenna Ditto

 Biography

 Jenna Ditto earned her PhD in 2020 from the Department of Chemical and Environmental Engineering at Yale University, where her research focused on developing new tools to study the chemical makeup of particulate matter in the atmosphere.
 She then completed her postdoctoral training at the University of Toronto.
 Working jointly in the Chemical Engineering and Chemistry departments, her research centered on understanding factors that affect indoor air quality.
 She earned the Wagner Award for Women in Atmospheric Sciences in 2019 and participated in 16th Atmospheric Chemistry Colloquium for Emerging Senior Scientists (ACCESS).
-She will join the faculty Jan.
+She joined the faculty Jan.
 1, 2023.